 - Character Tokenization: Splits text into individual characters.
 Provides fine-grained control but can be computationally expensive and less efficient for capturing meaning.

-As the below table shows, each method has a trade-off.
-Word tokenization is easy to understand, but it struggles with rare or new words because every word needs to exist in the vocabulary.
-Character tokenization can represent almost any text, but it makes sequences very long.
 Subword tokenization sits in the middle: it can handle unfamiliar words by breaking them into smaller known pieces, while still keeping the sequence shorter than character-level tokenization.
 This is why many modern LLMs use subword-based tokenization methods.

 Here’s a quick comparison:

 Coming back to the question I asked earlier, how can ChatGPT generate a text like “asjl54;437qwdnklca” even if it has never seen it before?
 The answer lies in the power of subword tokenization.
 The tokenizer first breaks the text into smaller pieces that already exist in the model’s vocabulary.
 This process is why even seemingly random or unfamiliar text can still be generated and understood by the model.
-For instance, the text “asjl54;437qwdnklca” might be broken down by GPT-4 into smaller units as shown below.
+For instance, this text might be broken down by GPT into smaller units as shown below.

 You can visit this link and play around with some combination of words to see it yourself.